mbkuhl/futbol/README.md

 ### Run The Program

+Ensure that you are using ruby version 3.2.2

 1. Create a parent repository that can host both the main repository and the test suite

 2. Clone the repo into this parent repository.